-This page contains the description of the main characteristics or unique features of the hTooltip component.
+This page lists the main features and unique tools provided by the hTooltip component.

 1. Full control over tooltip